11 Things You Can Fix Today for Saving a Failing Relationship

 Relationship breakdown is rarely the result of a single dispute; instead, it occurs when a pattern of misunderstanding builds.
 Because previous traumas have influenced how each of you listens, even if you may believe you are being clear, your partner may be hearing something entirely different.
 You might also decide to keep quiet because you don’t want another disagreement, but doing so only leads to more serious confusion.

-Early conversation resolution increases a couple’s chances of remaining together by a significant margin, according to research from The Gottman Institute.
+Early conversation resolution significantly increases a couple’s chances of remaining together, according to research from The Gottman Institute4.
 The emotional spiral can be slowed down by making little clarifications, such as asking your partner what they meant rather than assuming.
-To ensure that you both understand each other, practise slowing down conversations and checking in.
+To ensure that you both understand each other, practice slowing down conversations and checking in.

 3. Reducing Hidden Resentment